 What will my diet be like after gastric band surgery?

 Your healthcare provider will give you specific dietary instructions.
 You’ll be on a liquid diet for the first several weeks, gradually progressing from pureed foods to soft foods and finally, solid foods.
 This is to give your stomach time to heal.
-When you do return to solid foods, you'll have to control your portions to fit your new stomach pouch.
+When you do return to solid foods, you’ll have to limit your portions to fit your new stomach pouch.
 Overeating will likely cause nausea and vomiting.
-You’ll have to choose high-quality foods to make sure you get enough nutrients, and chew your food well.
+You’ll have to choose high-quality foods to make sure you get enough nutrients and chew your food well.

 What kind of follow-up care will I have?